About Us

 Board Members

-Non-executive board members include: Beth Power, Kristine Ronan, Brittney Huard, James Marlow, Karen Marlow, Warren Ryckman.
-These members often take on special events, committees, clubs, and projects which improve the facilities, build community, provide recreational or creative outlets, etc. There are a surprising number of ways one can impact the community through this role while at the same time getting to know your neighbours and building a network of friends.
+Non-executive board members often take on special events, committees, clubs, and projects which improve the facilities, build community, provide recreational or creative outlets, etc. There are a surprising number of ways one can impact the community through this role while at the same time getting to know your neighbours and building a network of friends.

 Address